51Degrees/documentation/src/info/errormessages.md

 # Properties Not Available with this Subscription @anchor Properties_not_available_with_this_subscription

 There are no available properties which are associated with the products determined in the request.
-Refer to the products listed in the original error message and visit the 51Degrees [property dictionary](https://51degrees.com/developers/property-dictionary) to see the table of available properties for your subscription.
+Refer to the products listed in the original error message and the mapping in @ref Product_to_subscription_mapping then visit the 51Degrees [property dictionary](https://51degrees.com/developers/property-dictionary) to see the table of available properties for your subscription.

 # Non-unique Properties Requested @anchor Non_unique_property_requested